 For more information about Open Access please visit the USask Library Open Access guide.

 Jeffrey Beall, a librarian at the University of Colorado Denver, coined the term "predatory publishers."
 He investigated suspected scam publishers/journals and maintained lists of them at his blog: Scholarly Open Access.
-Recently (Jan 2017), his lists and blog were suddenly taken down.
+In Jan 2017, his lists and blog were suddenly taken down.
 Below are links to the lists available through the Internet Archive.

 NOTE: These lists are not being updated.